 - Coding Journey UpdateI first started learning to code in grade school – which is not that strange these days but in 1982 it was pretty groundbreaking.
 I wrote more about that on my dj-codes site.
 I started coding again in the early days of the web.
 I created sites from scratch and tinkered with HTML wherever I… Continue reading Coding Journey Update

-- How I choose to link my reading listIf you’ve ever checked out my Now page, you’ve seen my monthly reading list.
+- How I choose to link my reading listIf you’ve ever checked out my Library page, you’ve seen my reading list.
 Sometimes everything changes and other times it looks like I take months to read the same book.
 That’s because sometimes it does.
 Sometimes I give up on a book that’s not really happening for me.
 No guilt.
-I read for pleasure,… Continue reading How I choose to link my reading list
+I read for pleasure, mostly,… Continue reading How I choose to link my reading list

 - Messing around with Python and EV3